 7. Drilling in Higher Temperature Areas

 Drilling in higher-temperature areas or high-temperature workpieces will reduce the thermal conduction due to outer temperature.
-Hence, drill bit can overheat easily.
+Hence, the drill bit can overheat easily.
 As a result of this drill bit will be damaged easily.
-Using cutting oil you can avoid this, and changing the drill bits continuously will be a successful solution.
+Using cutting oil, you can avoid this, and changing the drill bits continuously will be a successful solution.

 10. Chips Clogging Inside the Drilled Hole